discord-tickets/docs/docs/self-hosting/configuration.md

 <small>:material-factory: Default: `127.0.0.1`</small>

 The interface that the second HTTP server (Express, for the settings panel app) will listen on.

+Keeping the default value is recommended to ensure all traffic is proxied through the main web server.

 ### `SETTINGS_PORT`